VictoriaSavannah-FS/1.8_ExpoProductivityApp/TroubleShootLog.md

 ## Dev and Production Dependencies - Log

+### Quick Summary:

+# ProductivityApp - Full Troubleshooting Log

+- This document details all the troubleshooting and debugging steps performed on **August 11, 2025** for the ProductivityApp project.
+- It combines the original dependency logs with the additional troubleshooting efforts done today.

+---

 Command to run list of all dependencies + versions:

 ```bash
 npm list --depth=0
 ```

+---

 ### Node